Optimal Matching Problem on the Boolean Cube: Introduction

 For readers who are interested in results for small $n$, these can be found in Lemma 2.1, Lemma 4.1, Corollary 4.2, and Lemma 5.1.
 The structure of the paper is as follows.
 In Section 2, we present the necessary background on the Wasserstein distance, the Fourier transform on the Boolean cube, and the total variation distance.
 We also explore the connections between these concepts.
 In Section 3, we prove results (4) and (5) using the Fourier transform.
 Section 4 is dedicated to proving result (2).
 In Section 5, we prove result (3) using large deviation methods.
 In Section 6, we provide a few related theorems with short proofs.
-Finally, in Section 7, we discuss some open problems.
+Finally, in Section 7, we conclude the paper with a summary of our findings and provide additional remarks.